tiggerbiggo/tigLibCC/README.md

 ## tig.inv

-A wrapper for injecting custom behaviours onto peripherals and giving more ways to .
+A wrapper for injecting custom behaviours onto peripherals.

 Matches based on the peripheral's type, and pulls in required functions for that peripheral type from `tig.peripherals.*`